lindsaywaldrop/foilstudy/README.md

  1. Clone the github repository or download the release and unarchive the code.
 If running in RStudio, open the `foilstudy.Rproj` in RStudio.
  2. Generate the parameter spaces using grid sampling, gPC sampling, and neural network sampling.
     * MATLAB: open and run all lines `./doc/Generating_points_MATLAB.mlx` in MATLAB.
     * R: open and run all lines `./doc/Generating_points.Rmd` in RStudio.
+(Note: NN sampling is not yet implemented in R!)
  3. Generate the airfoil files required to run in XFOIL.
     * MATLAB: Open the `./doc/Creating_cambers_MATLAB.mlx` in MATLAB and run all lines.
     * R: Open the `./doc/Creating_cambers.Rmd` file in RStudio and run all lines, including the last code chunk which requires that a line be uncommented.